avvydomains/technical-documentation/libraries/clients.md

 # Client Libraries

-We offer Client Libraries in various languages to handle the complexities of interacting with the Avvy Domains smart contracts.
+**DEPRECATION NOTICE: The preferred way of interacting with the Avvy Domains system is to use the [Resolution Utils contract](/contracts/resolution-utils/).**

 ### Libraries